digitaldeacon/memberhive1/README.md

 * `npm test` *start node.js server* or `npm run debug` *to see debug output*
 * `gulp surf` *Run local webserver (will compile SASS and ES6 files when changed)*

+Docs for Loopback Services can be found [here](http://client-docs.memberhive.com/)

 ## Supported Versions of Software
 * MongoDB == 2.4